UTCN-AC-CS-CA/nexys-a7-supplement/README.md

 ## Make the necessary updates to the VHDL design sources

+Aside from the intermediary registers, other key changes include:
+- Add an additional _write_address_out_ (`wa_out`) in the Instruction Decode
+- Change the clock behavior of the Register File for the synchronous write to `falling_edge`
+- Set the first entry in the Register File to `x0000` in order to mimic the proper MIPS' behavior

 ## Get rid of the hazards from the test program

 ## Re-evaluate the results